 So we basically support all JREs that we offer through our JRE update packs.
 No other JREs are supported.
 In practice we provide:

 How to update the JRE

-For upgrading To upgrade the runtime of any AppMon installation, please follow these steps (so those these steps have to must be done performed for any AppMon Installation being it a type: Full, Server, Collector or Client install):
+For upgrading the runtime of any AppMon installation, please follow these steps (so those steps have to be done for any AppMon Installation being it a Full, Server, Collector or Client install):

-1. Make sure you have a supported JDK somewhere (Oracle JDK or OpenJDK - really use ).
-Use a JDK and not a plain JRE as we will you need the tools.jar).
-We will call AppMon calls this directory NEW_JRE_HOME
+1. Make sure you have a supported JDK somewhere (Oracle JDK or OpenJDK - really use a JDK and not a plain JRE as we will need the tools.jar).
+We will call this directory NEW_JRE_HOME

 Windows: e.g. C:\%program_files%\java\jdk1.7.0_<update>